maximivanov/azure-timer-function-starter-typescript/README.md

 Typescript starter for a timer-triggered (CRON job) Azure Function.

 Motivation: I had some trouble setting up a local dev environment to run an Azure Function with a Timer trigger.
-Google and StackOverflow wisdom usually implies you're on Windows where Storage Emulator seems to be installed as part of developer toolkit.
+Google and StackOverflow wisdom usually implies you're on Windows where Storage Emulator seems to be installed as part of a developer toolkit.
 On Mac and Linux it has to be installed; as well as some configuration has to be made.

 The code in this repo is for a minimal function which is triggered every minute and prints the timer object passed by the Azure binding.